Schools & Rules: Reading Between the Lines of American Hardware History

-Some hardware historians would have us think that when it came time to select doorknob designs, American builders and building owners of the 1890s really cared about academic accuracy and what is called “Schools” of historical ornament.
+Some hardware historians would have us think that when it came time to select doorknob designs, American builders and building owners of the 1890s and early 1900s really cared about academic accuracy and what is called “Schools” of historical ornament.
 This is like saying John D. Rockefeller spent more than 10 seconds making sure his next big deal matched precedents set by Greek or Roman oil merchants.

 American interest in the Schools of Ornament actually emanated not from the scholastic interests of indigenous homeowners but from the economic needs of American hardware manufacturers.
 Beginning in the 1890s these companies were looking at a seriously declining market, with building styles steadily eliminating emphatic decoration such as fancy bronze doorknobs.
 Architecture was shifting back to traditional facades, symmetrical fenestration and a purposeful march towards fewer details, not more.